-Nektar Therapeutics Cautionary Statement Regarding Forward-Looking Statements regarding bempegaldesleukin, approaches for winding down clinical trials and future research efforts.
+Nektar Therapeutics Cautionary Statement Regarding Forward-Looking Statements

+This press release contains forward-looking statements which can be identified by words such as: "will," "may," "plan," "advance" and similar references to future periods.
+Examples of forward-looking statements include, among others, statements we make regarding the future plans regarding bempegaldesleukin, approaches for winding down clinical trials and future research efforts.
 Forward-looking statements are neither historical facts nor assurances of future performance.
 Instead, they are based only on our current beliefs, expectations and assumptions regarding the future of our business, future plans and strategies, anticipated events and trends, the economy and other future conditions.
 Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict and many of which are outside of our control.
 Our actual results may differ materially from those indicated in the forward-looking statements.
-Therefore, you should not rely on any of these forward-looking statements.
 Important factors that could cause our actual results to differ materially from those indicated in the forward-looking statements include, among others: (i) our statements regarding the therapeutic potential of bempegaldesleukin are subject to change; (ii) winding down clinical trials is complicated and time-consuming, and may incur difficulties and expenses due to a number of factors outside of our control; and (iii) certain other important risks and uncertainties set forth in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 28, 2022.
 Any forward-looking statement made by us in this press release is based only on information currently available to us and speaks only as of the date on which it is made.
 We undertake no obligation to update any forward-looking statement, whether written or oral, that may be made from time to time, whether as a result of new information, future developments or otherwise.